tarxf/roonux/README.md

     `vagrant up --provider virtualbox`

 Shall you require advanced configuration or troubleshooting of roonux, you can `vagrant ssh` into it.
-No instructions are currently provided to persist the VM across host reboots, this means that if you reboot your host machine then you'll need to execute the `vagrant up` command from the roonux directory to bring the VM up again.
+No instructions are currently provided to restart the VM across host reboots, this means that if you reboot your host machine then you'll need to execute the `vagrant up` command from the roonux directory to bring the VM up again.

 ### On the Roon Control

-You may have installed the Roon control application in either a desktop computeror smartphone/tablet, any of those will help for viewing and configuring the Roon Core.
+You may have installed the Roon control application in either a desktop computer or smartphone/tablet, any of those will help for viewing and configuring the Roon Core.

 1. Open the Roon application on your computer/device
 2. If this is the first time you bring up the application, it will directly scan for a Roon Core and roonux should appear as an option